Skip to main content

 • HarnessRequired — provider needs harness wiring before use

-When unsupported, the planner continues without search results but does not claim false evidence.
+When unsupported, the turn loop continues without search results but does not claim false evidence.

 Search Contracts and Budgets

-Every planner search/refine invocation maps to a ContextGatherRequest with:
+Every search/refine invocation maps to a ContextGatherRequest with:

 • query string and intent signal (planner-search / planner-refine)